Last Orders (film): Production

 According to the film's official website, producer Elisabeth Robinson and screenwriter/director Fred Schepisi were preparing a feature film about Don Quixote in 1997 when she brought Graham Swift's novel to his attention.
-The two acquired the film rights to the book, and Schepisi begin to work on his adaptation, completing the first draft of the script by February 1998.
+The two acquired the film rights to the book, and Schepisi began to work on his adaptation, completing the first draft of the script by February 1998.
 Schepisi met potential cast members and forged commitments with Michael Caine, Tom Courtenay, Bob Hoskins, and Ray Winstone.

 Nik Powell, head of the independent production company Scala, signed on as an executive producer and during the summer of 2000 brought in German-based Rainer Mockert and MBP to help with the financing.
 Principal photography began in October of that year and lasted nine weeks.
 Locations included the London areas of Peckham and Bermondsey, Eastbourne, Canterbury, Chatham, Margate, and Rochester.
 Interiors were shot at the Pinewood Studios in Buckinghamshire.